loomchild/volume-backup/README.md

 will archive volume named `some_volume` to `some_archive.tar.bz2` archive file.

-## Restore

-**Note**: This operation will delete all contents of the volume
+**WARNING**: This method should not be used with a Docker for Windows installation; no usable backup will be generated.

+### To a file

 Syntax:

-    docker run -v [volume-name]:/volume -v [output-dir]:/backup --rm loomchild/volume-backup restore [archive-name]
+    docker run -v [volume-name]:/volume -v [output-dir]:/backup --rm loomchild/volume-backup backup [archive-name]

 For example:

-    docker run -v some_volume:/volume -v /tmp:/backup --rm loomchild/volume-backup restore some_archive
+    docker run -v some_volume:/volume -v /tmp:/backup --rm loomchild/volume-backup backup some_archive

-will clean and restore volume named `some_volume` from `/tmp/some_archive.tar.bz2` archive file.
+will archive volume named `some_volume` to `/tmp/some_archive.tar.bz2` archive file.

+## Restore

+**WARNING**: This operation will delete all contents of the volume

 ### Restore from standard input

 This avoids mounting a second backup volume.

-**Note**: Don't forget the `-i` switch for interactive operation.
+*NOTE*: Don't forget the `-i` switch for interactive operation.

-**WARNING**: This method should not be used with a Docker for Windows installation; no usable backup will be generated.

 Syntax: